 Candidates will have a pre-determined time frame to complete a cognitive ability test.
 There are many resources online and in print to help prepare for the cognitive ability test.

 You must complete the PARE within four minutes—the minimum standard for experienced police officers.
 It’s important to complete the PARE as quickly as possible, as not all candidates who meet minimum standard will proceed to the next stage.

-- Pre-employment polygraph booklet
+- Pre-employment background & security screening booklet